greenelab/deep-review/all-sections.md

 sufficiently accurate, these latter approaches would have wider applicability to a much larger set of compounds and proteins.
 However, incorrect ligand poses will be misleading during training, and the predictive performance is sensitive to the docking quality [@Gue0c5Gb].

+There are two major options for representing a protein-compound complex.
-A 3D grid can be used to represent a protein-compound complex [@Z7fd0BYf; @bNBiIiTt].
+A 3D grid can be used to
+featurize the input complex [@Z7fd0BYf; @bNBiIiTt].
 Each entry in the grid tracks the types of protein and ligand atoms in that region of the 3D space or descriptors derived from those atoms.
 Both DeepVS [@Gue0c5Gb] and atomic convolutions [@17YaKNLKk] offer greater flexibility in their convolutions by eschewing